Quickguides

 Note that the clauses are only sample clauses.
 They may need to be modified to take into account requirements of national law and the specific requirements of the contracting parties.
 However, they provide useful examples of a basic arbitration clause and can easily be adapted.

-2. The UNCITRAL Rules (as revised in 2010, 2013 and 2021).
+1. The UNCITRAL Arbitration Rules (as revised in 2010, 2013 and 2021) are accessible on the UNCITRAL website.
 Please note that UNCITRAL is not an arbitral institution and does not administer arbitrations.

-3. 2015 International Arbitration Survey: Improvements and Innovations in International Arbitration by the School of International Arbitration at Queen Mary University of London.
+2. 2015 International Arbitration Survey: Improvements and Innovations in International Arbitration by the School of International Arbitration at Queen Mary University of London (QMUL).
 The survey is available on the QMUL's website.

 4. According to the 2021 International Arbitration Survey: Adapting Arbitration to a Changing World, available on QMUL's website.